-The Company fully complies with the requirements and regulations of the abovementioned legislative texts (especially I. 4548/2018, I. 3016/2002 and I. 4449/2017, that replaced I. 3693/2008), which also form the minimum content of any Corporate Governance Code and constitute (the said provisions) an informal Code of the kind.
+The Company fully complies with the requirements and regulations of the abovementioned legislative texts (especially I. 4548/2018, I. 3016/2002 and I. 4449/2017), which also form the minimum content of any Corporate Governance Code and constitute (the said provisions) an informal Code of the kind.